microsoft/vscode-jupyter/.github/test_plan.md

     1. In VS code change the python interpreter to the new install
     1. Try `Run Cell`
     1. You should get a message that Jupyter was not found and that it is defaulting back to launch on the python instance that has Jupyter
--   [ ] LiveShare Support
-    1. Install the LiveShare VSCode Extension
-    1. Open manualTestFile.py in VSCode
-    1. Run the first cell in the file
-    1. Switch to the `Live Share` tab in VS Code and start a session
-        - [ ] Verify server start
-            1. Jupyter server instance should appear in the live share tab
-    1. Open another window of VSCode
-    1. Connect the second instance of VSCode as a Guest to the first Live Share session
-    1. After the workspace opens, open the manualTestFile.py on the Guest instance
-    1. On the Guest instance run a cell from the file, both via the codelens and via the command palette `Run Cell` command
-        - [ ] Verify results
-            1. Output should show up on the Guest Interactive Window
-            1. Same output should show up in the Host Interactive Window
-    1. On the Host instance run a cell from the file, both via the codelens and via the command palette
-        - [ ] Verify results
-            1. Output should show up on the Guest Interactive Window
-            1. Same output should show up in the Host Interactive Window
-    1. Export the file to a notebook
-    1. Open the notebook editor on the host
-    1. Run a cell on the host
-    1. Verify the editor opens on the guest and the cell is run there too
 -   [ ] Jupyter Hub support

     1. Windows install instructions